MaetrixTraey/code-unza25-csc4792-project_team_6-repository-for-Project-Team-6/README.md

 Our Random Forest model successfully distinguished between article classes with ~90% accuracy, proving that a structural difference exists.
 The feature importance from this model provided a ranked list of the most discriminative sections.

 Our final analysis calculated the **prevalence gap** for these top sections between the two article categories.

+# 6. Deployment
+### 6.1.
+Project Summary and Findings

+This project followed the CRISP-DM methodology to analyze the structure of Zambian Wikipedia articles with the goal of identifying common missing sections compared to a benchmark of high-quality "Featured" articles.

+**Data Collection & Preparation:** We successfully collected and prepared a dataset of 227 Zambian articles and 400 Featured articles.
+We extracted, cleaned, and vectorized the section headers using TF-IDF for modeling.

+**Modeling:** We trained three classification models.
+The Random Forest Classifier was selected as the final, best-performing model, achieving approximately 90% accuracy in distinguishing between the two article categories based solely on their section structure.

+**Key Insight:** The most valuable result from the Random Forest model was its feature importances, which gave us a data-driven list of the sections most characteristic of a high-quality article.
+Our final evaluation analysis compared the prevalence of these top sections and identified a clear "content gap."
+Sections like *histori* (history), *recept* (reception), *legaci* (legacy), and *background* were found to be significantly more common in Featured articles than in Zambian articles.

+---